emmettxs/flappy-bird-engine/PSET/README.md

     </tr>
     <tr>
       <td>20%  (Requirements)</td>
-      <td align="left">Did you complete all of the requirements regarding having a game built and an editor to help build your game?</td>
+      <td align="left">Did you complete all of the requirements regarding having: a game engine, a game built, and an editor to help build your game?</td>
     </tr>
     <tr>
       <td>5%% (Wow Factor)</td>